Providence College Athletics

 • After a pair of Mela free throws, Vaaks was able to knock down back-to-back three pointers to pull the Friars within eight, 47-39 (17:44).

-Duncan Powell (Dallas, Texas) converted on his first three-pointer of the night making it 54-46, Villanova (11:43).
+• After the Friars were able to convert on four free throws, Duncan Powell (Dallas, Texas) converted on his first three-pointer of the night making it 54-46, Villanova (11:43).

 • Erhunmwunse got to the post and was able to connect on a turnaround hook shot.
 On the following possession, Vaaks knocked down his fourth three-pointer of the half to make it 59-51, Villanova (9:51).